 e) Lack of familiarity with the program: “I am less familiar with the program itself.
 I have been exposed to many programs, apart from the formal one” (3).

-All eight of the teachers said that they have not undergone any training in science education in the last five years.
+None of eight of the teachers said they had undergone any training in science education in the last five years.

 3.6 Preschool Teachers’ Attitudes towards Teaching Science and Implementation of the Program.

-All the preschool teachers who showed positive attitude towards science also spoke about their enthusiasm and desire for conducting science-based educational activities in their classes.
-Yet their words indicated a gap between the desire to teach science and their actual implementation of an S&T educational program.
+The preschool teachers who showed positive attitudes towards science also expressed enthusiasm and desire for conducting science-based educational activities in their classes.
+Yet their words indicated a gap between the desire to teach science and their actual implementation of the S&T educational program.

-The positive attitudes towards science was expressed as: “Science is one of my favorite fields.
+The positive attitudes towards science were expressed as follows: “Science is one of my favorite fields.
 Through science you can teach a whole world and impart knowledge to children in all fields.
 It is a really deep experience because children deal with something real, tangible.
 I introduce science in almost each of my educational activities... through connecting to the animal and plant world, the children develop.
 Both in terms of cognition and of sensitivity to nature.
 They learn important things, perhaps the most important things to know” (7).
 “I strongly believe that science education should be practiced ...
 I saw how happy they are to do all the processes.
 To experience it.
 It is very important.
-I know how significant it is for children ...”
-(6).
+I know how significant it is for children” (6).

 The quantitative analysis shows that there is a correlation between the teachers’ positive attitudes towards teaching science in preschool and frequent application of scientific activities.
 Expressing confidence teaching science was strongly linked to implementing some sort of science activity, but not necessarily the official program itself.
 Five of the interviewed teachers expressed a positive attitude towards the implementation of the S&T curriculum in preschools.
-In contrast, three teachers expressed their positive attitude with some reservations, adding that “The plan is good.
+The other three teachers expressed a positive attitude but with some reservations, adding that “The plan is good.
 The plan should be implemented intelligently” (1), “One should be familiar with the plan.
 It is worth incorporating in class” (7), or “We probably need to apply it” (5).
 The teachers explained that “The plan is too general, not clear and detailed enough” (8).

-We also found that even teachers who have strong positive attitudes toward science education say that they do not implement the program to the extent that they wished.
+Even teachers with strongly positive attitudes toward science education said that they do not implement the program to the extent that they wished.
 They teach science in their classes at least several times a week, but not according to the S&T program.
-Examples: “...
-I do not know exactly, but certainly implement something”, (4), “I do not know.
-Maybe yes, intuitively” (8).
-“I still try to bring in the matter of the sciences, because I think it’s very important....
+For examples: “I do not know exactly, but certainly implement something” (4), “I do not know.
+Maybe yes, intuitively” (8), “I still try to bring in the matter of the sciences, because I think it’s very important....
 If it was up to me, I would be more engaged ...
 I would do it all the time” (6).
 “I include science in every subject ... it’s in my head all the time ...
-I was not really able to teach according to what was written in the booklets ... but I am aware of things ...”
-(7).
+I was not really able to teach according to what was written in the booklets ... but I am aware of things” (7).

 Discussion and Recommendations